muntra-dev/power-bi-server/README.md

 ./create-server.ps1
 ```

-Wait for the script to finish (should take 15-20 mins).
+The script should take 15-20 mins.

 When it's done, RDP into the server using the public DNS name or server IP.